 In addition, further studies will examine other practitioners of vocal percussion.
 One goal is to explore how some beatboxers can create the illusion of multiple instruments, or make percussive noises while simultaneously humming or speaking.

-Proctor, Narayanan and their colleagues will detail their findings in an upcoming issue of the Journal of the Acoustical Society of America.
+Proctor, Narayanan and their colleagues detailed their findings in the Journal of the Acoustical Society of America.

 Charles Q. Choi is a freelance science writer based in New York City who has written for The New York Times, Scientific American, Wired, Science, Nature, and many other news outlets.